FreeRADIUS/wiki.freeradius.org/guide/eduroam.md

 ***

-All Eduroam members should log requests to/from their servers for compliance purposes and because it makes debugging much easier.
+All eduroam members should log requests to/from their servers for compliance purposes and because it makes debugging much easier.

 These logging module instances and the virtual server configuration above will make your site fully compliant, so long as the syslog messages are retained for the requisite period.